Hoover H160E washing machine review

 - No adjustment on the motor for the drive belt means a new belt will be required instead of tightening up the slack as it wears (This is becoming common these days)

 - Hoover have a good track record with drum bearings over recent years, so drum bearing failure isn't a common fault on them (as it is with Hotpoint's) However, If the drum bearings fail on this range of washing machine, you can't replace them separately.
 You have to replace the entire tub with them already pressed in.
 This means that the washing machine is likely to be scrapped if the drum bearings fail (after the 5-year parts guarantee has expired) because of the high repair cost compared to the low purchasing price.
-This type of scenario is very common with all the cheaper washing machines these days ( Do washing machines have built-in obsolescence? )
+This type of scenario is very common with all the cheaper washing machines these days (Built-in obsolescence?
+Are new washing machines made as well as they used to be?)

 Things I don't like about the Hoover H160E